erikdstock/dotfiles/README.md

   to be symlinked to `$HOME`
 - `./initializers`: Scripts shared and loaded from multiple dotfiles (eg PATH, aliases)
+- `./scripts/setup` + `strap-after-setup`: Automatically run around the
+  [strap][strap] process.

 ## Followups

+- Some GUI applications like backblaze require manual installation.
+- Activate icloud storage for documents if you want.
 - [Set up vundler](https://github.com/VundleVim/Vundle.vim)
 - If you have a `$HOME/.keys/.env` your zshrc/bashrc will source it- For example you may be able to do `git clone my-encrypted-repo.git ~/.keys` with, inside,